Summit Charitable Foundation Inc (The Summit Foundation)

 - Director: Nick Sifuentes (native of L.A. region, motivated by growing up in the county with the worst air quality in the US)

-- Priority Populations: Organizations comprising and working in frontline communities, BIPOC-led organizations, entities focused on equitable climate solutions
+- Priority Populations: Organisations comprising and working in frontline communities, BIPOC-led organisations, entities focused on equitable climate solutions

 Priority Areas